osmandapp/docs/content/osmand/plugins/trip-recording.md

 ## Setup

-To start making new recording, the following setup is required:
+To start making new records, the following setup is required:

 1. Enable the plugin.